 One of the principle causes of poor data transfer performance is packet loss between the data transfer client and server hosts.
 There are many possible causes of packet loss, ranging from bad or failing hardware to misconfigured hosts or network equipment.
 Network design, coupled with proper configuration of hosts, routers and switches, can eliminate packet loss and result in significantly improved data transfer performance.

 While many of the causes of poor performance reside in end hosts, network devices can certainly cause problems of their own.
 Some of the problems caused by routers and switches are simple configuration errors, while other problems are caused by hardware limitations.
-Ethernet Flow Control Flow control allows a device receiving Ethernet frames to notify the sender that the reciever is having difficulty processing the frames it is being sent - this typically occurs when the receiver is… Read More »
+In addition to these steps, please see the troubleshooting quickstart guide to assist in tuning efforts.
+Ethernet Flow Control… Read More